I am a member of the Black Friday Fellowship.

 We always plan a trip to Isabella’s, the kitchen store.
-There we drool over items and sometimes buy a little thing or two or just drop gift hints.
+Where we drool over items and sometimes buy a little thing or two.
+Or drop hints.
 And we really enjoy the free sampler breakfast spread.
 This year they served stuffed blueberry French toast and egg strata and a veggie tray (that included fresh asparagus) and a goat cheese dip with crackers and fresh fruit (grapes and blackberries) and scones.

 We parked behind an SUV-type vehicle in front of Isabella’s.
 Two gals carried boxes from the store to add to the pile already packed in.
 (We later found out they were transporting items from one store to another.)